 Pastor Cole suffered a fatal heart attack on March 25, 2005.
 Our farewell was difficult but joyous.
 Our community and those who embrace us from across the city of Long Beach, including Mayor Beverly O’Neill, said goodbye to a beloved community leader.

-Christ Chapel continued on with intermediate pastors until Rev. Gregory S. Thompson became the choice for new leadership.
-Pastor Greg has continued many of the old traditions while introducing new ministries, ushering in a new generation at Christ Chapel.
+Christ Chapel continued on with intermediate pastors until Pastor Tony Carreras became the choice for new leadership.
+Pastor Tony has continued many of the old traditions while introducing new ministries, ushering in a new generation at Christ Chapel.